matanolabs/matano-website/docs/log-sources/configuration.md

   # Custom: (Multi table log sources only) Used for mapping incoming data to the appropriate table at runtime based on file object metadata
   select_table_from_payload_metadata: |
     if match(.__metadata.s3.key, r'somepath') { "other_table" } else { "main_table" }
-  # Custom: (Multi table log sources only) Used for mapping incoming data to the appropriate table at runtime dynamically based on each event
+  # Custom: (Multi table log sources only) Used for mapping incoming data to the appropriate table at runtime dynamically based on the content of the event
-  select_table_from_payload_metadata: |
+  select_table_from_payload: |
     if ._table_name == "audit" {
       "audits"
     } else {